Morecambe Offshore Windfarm

 • Statutory Consultation

-• Application for Development Consent Order
+• Submit application for Development Consent Order - October 2024

 • Expected Final Investment Decision

-• Expected DCO award
+• Expected DCO award - Q1/Q2 2026

 • Commercial Operation Date